bbartling/pybog/README.md

 This project is open source and made available under the permissive [MIT License](LICENSE), allowing for reuse, modification, and distribution with attribution.

-Built with ❤️ and iterative guidance from [ChatGPT](https://openai.com/chatgpt) — including this README, modeling code, and data prep structure — as part of a research-driven exploration into intelligent chiller plant operation.
+Built with ❤️ and iterative guidance from [ChatGPT](https://openai.com/chatgpt) — including this README, modeling code, and data prep structure — as part of a research-driven exploration for the HVAC industry of the future.